-Newsletters & Notices: One notice will be mailed to affected residents and businesses to inform you of a structure in the vicinity of your property is part of the project and will be repaired sometime over the next sixty days.
+Newsletters & Notices: One notice will be mailed to affected residents and businesses to inform you of a structure in the vicinity of your property is part of the project and will be repaired sometime over the next ninety (90) days.

 Why is this project necessary?
 Just like any other asset, structures deteriorate over their service life and need to be periodically maintained.
 By lining manholes, corrosion due to H2S is significantly reduced and the service life of the structure is extended.
 Grouting the structure serves to eliminate inflow and infiltration (I & I).
 I & I increases waste water treatment cost as all of the water entering a water treatment facility must be treated.
 Therefore as additional wastewater is treated, operational costs increase.

 How does this benefit the Village?
 By rehabilitating the structure, two benefits are incurred.
 A) I & I are reduced and in turn treatment costs are reduced.
 B) Installing an epoxy lining system weathers the corrosive environment within a structure and therefore extends the service life of the manhole.

 Will there be detours?
 There will be short term lane reductions and some parking spots may be utilized by the contractor during working hours.